vm6502q/qrack.net/api/README.md

 # QrackNet Script API Reference

-QrackNet API is open-source software to serve [unitaryfund/qrack](https://github.com/unitaryfund/qrack) gate-based quantum computer simulation "jobs" via a [PyQrack](https://github.com/unitaryfund/pyqrack)-like (lower-level) scripting language, as a Node.js-based RESTful API on the web.
-(Also see the [usage examples](https://github.com/vm6502q/qrack.net/blob/main/api/EXAMPLES.md), to help understand end-to-end workflows.)
+QrackNet API is open-source software to serve [unitaryfund/qrack](https://github.com/unitaryfund/qrack) gate-based quantum computer simulation "jobs" via a [PyQrack](https://github.com/unitaryfund/pyqrack)-like (lower-level) scripting language, as a Node.js-based web API.
+(Also see the [usage examples](https://github.com/vm6502q/qrack.net/blob/main/api/EXAMPLES.md), to help understand end-to-end workflows.

 ## Account API Routes

-`POST /api/register`
+##### `POST /api/register`

 If the request is valid and the username is not already in use, create an account and set an authentication cookie